richtong/PX4-user_guide/en/dev_setup/dev_env_mac.md

 ulimit -S -n 2048
 ```

+If you are using bash, the equivalent file is `~/.bashrc` and you add the same line

 ## Enforce Python Version

 If not already existing, create the file `~/.zshrc` and add these lines: